Canon SL1 vs Pentax K-1

 It is notable that the K-1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the SL1 does not provide wifi capability.

 Studio photographers will appreciate that the Pentax K-1 (unlike the SL1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the SL1 and the K-1 have been discontinued, but can regularly be found used on eBay.
+Both the SL1 and the K-1 have been discontinued, but can regularly be found used on ebay.
 The SL1 was replaced by the Canon SL2, while the K-1 was followed by the Pentax K-1 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.
+Further information on the features and operation of the SL1 and K-1 can be found, respectively, in the Canon SL1 Manual (free pdf) or the online Pentax K-1 Manual.

 So what conclusions can be drawn?
 Is the Canon SL1 better than the Pentax K-1 or vice versa?
 The listing below highlights the relative strengths of the two models.